|Copyright © 2005– by CCLA. |

 Sadly, by over-emphasizing openings and tactics, a great deal of chess instruction gets the cart before the horse.
-Novice players become involved with memorizing opening variations and traps, and (of necessity) a few tactics and checkmates.
+Beginning players become obsessed with memorizing opening variations and traps, and (of necessity) a few tactics and checkmates.
 When an opponent doesn't fall into an opening trap, or doesn't play into a variation they've memorized, the novice's subsequent play is like a rudderless ship at sea.
 The usual advice to "win some material and beat 'em in the endgame" leaves them clueless because they haven't absorbed any endgame theory.
 Sometimes winning a "won game" involves a combination to win material or an attack against the king.
 Normally what is required is exploitation of a small material and/or positional advantage through solid endgame technique.

 Others concentrate on mating attacks and checkmate patterns; what great fun to discover what's behind all those exotic names like Arabian Mate, Swallowtail Mate or Epaulette Mate, or to explore checkmates named after famous players such as Blackburne, Morphy, or Pillsbury.
 Again, useful knowledge, but as the strength of the opposition increases, checkmates in the opening or middle game become rare indeed.
-Checkmates in the endgame usually depend on pawn promotion, to obtain superior force, and that requires knowledge of endgame theory.
+Checkmates in the endgame usually depend on pawn promotion to obtain superior force and that requires knowledge of endgame theory.